cpcarey/nyu-stc19-egress-web-viewer/README.md

 For example, the initial version of this application used the `all_records_dta_09142020.csv` file from the [DETER dataset](https://geo.nyu.edu/catalog/nyu-2451-60075) to join attributes of events (e.g. gender, time-of-day, PPE-presence) to the locations of those events.
 This CSV file was placed in the `data` directory and its location was used as the value of the `CSV_DATA_URL` field in [`config.js`](https://github.com/cpcarey/nyu-stc19-egress-web-viewer/blob/main/src/config.js).

+## Configuring

+### Configuring rendering

+This application has several modes of rendering that can be configured in [`config.js`](https://github.com/cpcarey/nyu-stc19-egress-web-viewer/blob/main/src/config.js).
+These different rendering modes can be useful for rendering data when not all data are available:

+#### Rendering point cloud data

+This application always renders point cloud data.
+As such, point cloud data must be provided in order for the application to render.

+#### Rendering behavioral data

+This application renders provided behavioral data by default.
+It may be useful to disable this rendering mode when behavioral data are not available or when just a rendering of the built environment is desired.
+Set [`fetchGeoJsonData`](https://github.com/cpcarey/nyu-stc19-egress-web-viewer/blob/7cf9524ec14af01d0f8915fc7ac7275895001496/src/config.js#L34) to `false` in order to render just the point cloud data.

 ## Running

  * `npm start`